 Feast Day Celebration

 St Sebastian’s Feast day is celebrated on the 20th January and we at St Sebastian’s Catholic Primary School mark the occasion with a Feast day Celebration Mass.
-Every January, our year 4 class dramatically re-enact the story of St Sebastian’s persecuted life up until his death.
-The whole school event is often celebrated in our school hall and is led by Father Mark.
-Family, friends and members of the community are all invited to come along and celebrate the life of St Sebastian with us.
+This January, our year 5 class dramatically re-enacted the story of St Sebastian’s persecuted life up until his death.
+The performance was held in our school hall followed by a whole school mass with Fr.
+Mark, families, friends and parishioners.
 Why not join us next year on January the 20th to celebrate St Sebastian’s feast day, we would be delighted to welcome you along.

 The Life of St Sebastian